broadlume/Web2TextLeadProcessor/README.md

 4. Open the project in VSCode.
 It should then prompt you to re-open the project in a dev container - click yes.
     - If it doesn't prompt you, press `Cmd+Shift+P` (`Ctrl+Shift+P` on Windows) and type `Build & Open In Container` and run that command
 5. Wait for the dev container to spin up
-    - This will provision three containers:
+    - This will provision five containers:
         - The Web2Text dev container where your VSCode window will open in
         - The restate admin server which will handle taking in requests, durable execution & retries and dispatching them to the service
         - A local DynamoDB database that Web2Text uses for development
+        - A twilio proxy application that allows assigning numbers from our pool intelligently to create two way Twilio conversations
     - Verify the restate-server is running correctly by running the command `restate whoami` in the dev container
     - Verify the dynamoDB server is running correctly by running the command `dynamodb describe-limits --endpoint-url http://web2text-dynamodb-local:8000` in the dev container
 6. Open a new terminal within the dev container and run `bun run app-dev`